ruchanimbalkar/countries-app-fall-2025/README.md

 - You can view all the countries in the world
 - You can sort the countries by region.
-- You can view a particular country
+- You can view a particular country.
-- You can view a particular country
+- You can view a particular country.
+- You can change the mode to dark mode or light mode.
+- You can save a country.
+- You can unsave a country.
-- You can delete saved countries
+- You can delete saved countries.

 ### Home Page See all countries.